octo-technology/OpenTezos/docs/michelson/tutorial.md

 ![](../../static/img/michelson/michelson_instruction_mul_example.svg)
 <small className="figure">FIGURE 25: Illustration of the `MUL` instruction</small>

-The `EDIV` instruction computes euclidean divisions on _nat_.
-The euclidean division computes the quotient and the remainder between two numbers.
+The `EDIV` instruction computes Euclidean divisions on _nat_.
+The Euclidean division computes the quotient and the remainder between two numbers.

 If the divisor is equal to zero, it returns an _option_ type with the assigned value _None_.
 Otherwise, it applies the Euclidean division and returns an _option_ type containing the result (i.e. a _pair_ composed with the quotient and the remainder).